shaira yasmin berg

 ABOUT SHY GIRL PRODUCTIONS

-Shaira Berg is the Co-Founder and Director of Shy Girl Productions - a dynamic brand specialising in creating female-led film and theatre dedicated to crafting compelling narratives driven by women, amplifying their experiences on stage and screen.
+Shaira Berg is the Co-Founder and Director of Shy Girl Productions - a female-led cultural platform specialising in creating female-led film and theatre dedicated to crafting compelling narratives driven by women, amplifying their experiences on stage and screen.
 Previous production 'Gaslight' was nominated for an Off West-End Theatre Award (2024) and received multiple five-star reviews and is in post-production for film.

 ABOUT gaslight the movie